How to address violence in the news with your students.

 Most interactive lesson platforms are designed to make class time very engaging, and LessonUp will serve that purpose.
-But LessonUp might be best designed for independent or at-home learning.
-Teachers can assign lessons to their students (individually or as a class) to complete asynchronously.
+But LessonUp might be best designed for independent or at-home learning, or for a hybrid classroom environment.
+In addition to live group instruction, teachers can assign lessons to their students (individually or as a class) to complete asynchronously.
 Use LessonUp to create a well-designed lesson with online videos, key terms, curated websites, images, and questions to check for understanding.
-Students complete the lesson at their own pace.
-As students move through the lesson, they can go forward or backward, even changing question responses as they learn.
-If you mark slides as "extra practice" or "extra challenge," instruct students to take the path they need, or require completion of a certain number of each type.
-When you're back together as a class, you can review student responses, verify understanding, and devote more time to discussion or hands-on activities.
+Mark slides as "extra practice" or "extra challenge," instruct students to take the path they need, or require completion of a certain number of each type.
+When you're back together as a class, review student responses, verify understanding, and devote more time to discussion or hands-on activities.
 The lesson report is particularly useful, showing teachers which slides/activities students skipped in addition to their question responses.Continue reading Show less

-LessonUp is a web-based interactive lesson platform that integrates slides, images, videos, websites, maps, Kahoot-style quizzes, and open-ended questions.
-Teachers can present lessons in class, with students participating on student devices, or assign lessons to students for independent work.
-Students participate in a web browser on any type of internet-connected device.
+LessonUp is a web-based interactive lesson platform that integrates text, images, videos, websites, maps, game-like quizzes, interactive slides, and open-ended questions.
+Using the lesson library, created by other teachers and partner organizations, teachers can use existing material or just start from scratch.
+Teachers can present lessons in class, with or without students participating on their own devices, or assign lessons to students for independent work.
+Students participate with the LessonUp app or in a web browser on any type of internet-connected device.
 During the lesson, teachers can annotate on the screen and choose whether or not to cast their screen to student devices.
-In order for data to be collected and saved, students must log in to LessonUp using their email address or an auto-generated username.
+It's also possible for teachers to chat with students during a lesson.
+Data is collected from every lesson, but it's easier to monitor student progress if they log in to a LessonUp account.
 A differentiation feature lets teachers color-code slides to offer extra practice or create custom paths.
 Lessons can also be assigned to specific students instead of the whole class.
 Teachers can share lessons with each other via a link or by posting them in the LessonUp library.